For today’s women, success is more than breaking barriers and achieving their professional goals – success is about how they get there, too.

 - Take care of your mental health by taking breaks, getting enough rest, spending time with loved ones, and asking for help when needed.

-Flexible Work-Life represents the desire to seek roles beyond work or to unite different life roles into an integrated whole.
+Creating your blend represents the desire to seek roles beyond work or to unite different life roles into an integrated whole.

-Flexible Work-Life is about setting priorities and valuing all your commitments.
+Creating your blend of wholeness is about setting priorities and valuing all your commitments.
 It’s about saying no to roles or obligations that no longer serve you.

 Action – Identify your priorities and boundaries ie decide when, where, and how to be accessible for work and non-work activities – where you need support or flexibility talk to your manager, family, friends or network.
 A few other tips: